Hypergraph polynomials and the Bernardi process: The root polytope and its dissections

 A set of vertices of $Q_G$ is affine independent if and only if the corresponding subgraph of $G$ is cycle-free.
 (Note that vertices of $Q_G$ and edges of $G$ correspond bijectively.)
 In particular, the dimension of $Q_G$ is one less than the number of edges in a spanning forest of $G$.
 In the case when $G$ is connected, which we usually assume, a spanning forest is a spanning tree, and the dimension is $|E|+|V|-2$.
 The one-to-one correspondence (for connected $G$)

 will be crucial for the rest of the paper.
 Note that the simplex corresponding to the tree $T$ is none other than its root polytope $Q_T$.

 The maximal simplices of $Q_G$ share the same volume.
 There is a description \cite[Lemma 12.6]{alex} for when two maximal simplices intersect in a common face, given in terms of the corresponding spanning trees: two trees are compatible in this sense if and only if there does not exist a cycle in $G$ so that its first, third, fifth etc.\ edges come from one tree and its second, fourth, sixth etc.\ edges come from the other.
 A \emph{triangulation} of the root polytope is a collection of maximal simplices whose union is $Q_G$ and each pair of which do intersect in a common face.
 When the second condition is weakened to require only that the interiors of the simplices be disjoint, we get the notion of a \emph{dissection}.
 The observation on volumes implies that the number of maximal simplices in a dissection of $Q_G$ depends only on $G$.
-In Example \ref{ex:non-triangulation} we show a dissection that is not a triangulation.
+In Examples \ref{ex:non-triangulation} and \ref{ex:otszog} we exhibit dissections that are not triangulations.

 A thorough look into dissections reveals some spectacular properties.
 Let us fix a dissection of $Q_G$ and consider the corresponding collection of spanning trees in $G$.
 We claim that any hypertree (either on $E$ or on $V$) is realized by exactly one of our chosen trees.
 (Consequently the numbers of hypertrees on $E$ and on $V$ are the same.)
-This is proved for triangulations in \cite{alex}, but the same proof applies in general, as follows.
+This is established for triangulations in \cite{alex}, but the same proof applies in general, as follows.

 The polytope $Q_G$ contains the set of \emph{emerald markers} (which form an affine transformation of the set $B_E$ of hypertrees on $E$)

 and a similarly defined set of \emph{violet markers}.
 Here $\mathbf i_S$ stands for the characteristic function of a subset $S$ of $E\cup V$, viewed as a vector in $\R^E\oplus\R^V$.
 Any maximal simplex in $Q_G$ contains, in its interior, exactly one marker of each color: these are (essentially) the hypertrees on $E$ and on $V$ realized by the tree that corresponds to the simplex \cite[Lemma 14.9]{alex}.
 If some simplices form a dissection, then it is also true that each marker is contained by a unique simplex.
 Hence the two sets of markers (that is, the two sets of hypertrees $B_E$ and $B_V$) are equinumerous with each other and with the set of maximal simplices in our (arbitrary) dissection.
 In particular, the following holds.